Clean Fuels: E85 Frequently Asked Questions

 Using E85 produces significantly fewer lifecycle greenhouse gas emissions than gasoline from oil, especially compared to tar sands crude that is common in the upper Midwest.
 Using E85 can also reduce tailpipe emissions of ozone formers and air toxics.

 E85 is renewable.
 Starch from corn is most commonly used to produce U.S. ethanol.
-Cellulose-to-ethanol technologies are under development and expected to be commercialized within 5 years.
+Cellulose-to-ethanol technologies became commercially available in 2014 and are expected to keep growing.

 E85 is made here.
 Whatever the source, more can be "grown closer to home" today.
-In 2013, ~ 13 billion gallons of ethanol were produced from locally grown materials - providing jobs and support to local economies and a shorter, more secure supply line to your community.
+In 2014, more than 14 billion gallons of ethanol were produced from locally grown materials - providing jobs and support to local economies and a shorter, more secure supply line to your community.

 E85 is high performance.
 E85's octane rating is 100+.
 Characteristics of this high-alcohol fuel make it ideal for boosting horsepower.
 E100 is used in Indy Racing.
 E85 burns cooler and keeps your engine and fuel system clean.